zkportal/aleo-oracle-docs/docs/guide/index.md

 ### Request content type

 Can be used to provide a Content-Type request header for the attestation target request.
-Has effect only when Request method is `POST`.
+Has effect only when the Request method is `POST`.

 !!! example